“The universe is a dark forest. Every civilization is an armed hunter stalking through the trees like a ghost…” — Liu Cixin, The Dark Forest.

 The implications of the Dark Forest Theory are profound:

-For Humanity: It suggests that our attempts to contact extraterrestrial intelligence, such as sending out radio signals, may be incredibly foolish and dangerous.
+For Humanity: It suggests that attempting to contact extraterrestrial intelligence, such as sending out radio signals, may be incredibly foolish and dangerous.
 Instead of leading to peaceful contact, they might reveal our location to hostile civilizations.

-For SETI: It implies that the search for extraterrestrial intelligence might be futile or even counterproductive.
-If other civilizations are following a policy of silence, we are unlikely to detect them.
+For SETI: It implies that searching for extraterrestrial intelligence might be futile or counterproductive.
+If other civilizations follow a policy of silence, we are unlikely to detect them.

-For the Universe: It paints a picture of a universe that is far more dangerous and complex than we might have imagined.
+For the Universe: It paints a picture of a far more dangerous and complex universe than we might have imagined.
 It suggests that the cosmos is not a friendly place but a deadly arena where only the most cautious and ruthless civilizations survive.

 Should We Be Shouting into the Void?